christian-schlichtherle/synology-csi-chart/README.md

 ### Testing the Chart

-The Synology CSI Driver is now ready to use.
+The Synology CSI Driver is now ready for testing.
-You can monitor the SAN Manager application on your Synology Diskstation while running the following tests.

 #### Automated Testing

     $ make test

-This will create a `PersistentVolumeClaim` (PVC) and a `Job` to mount the associated `PersistentVolume` (PV) and write a file to its filesystem.
+For each storage class which has the `test` property set to `true`, this will create a `PersistentVolumeClaim` (PVC) and a pod which mounts the associated `PersistentVolume` (PV).
-If this succeeds, all resources get automatically removed.
+The pod will run a performance test for about a minute using fio.
+You can check the logs to read the performance test results.

 ### Troubleshooting